Britain seeks delay to EU's Iran ship insurance ban

 Iran exports most of its 2.2 million barrels of oil per day to Asia.
 The four main buyers - China, India, Japan and South Korea - have yet to find a way to replace the predominantly Western insurance shipping cover provided by London insurers.

-The sanctions seek to stem the flow of petrodollars to Tehran to force it to halt a nuclear programme that the West suspects is intended to produce weapons.
+The sanctions seek to stem the flow of petrodollars to Tehran to force it to halt a nuclear program that the West suspects is intended to produce weapons.

 Some Indian and Chinese firms have already asked state insurers to step in and provide coverage by offering government guarantees.